 The Summit comprises two events, both to be held in Cambridge, MA: Part A, March 29-31, 2020 (hard start, 2pm Sunday, and ending at 2pm Tuesday), and Part B, March 14-16, 2021.
-The intervening year is a time for applying the skills learned at Part A and continuing the networking, mutual support and relationship building among Summit participants.
+The intervening year provides time to apply the skills learned in Part A and to continue the networking, mutual support and relationship building among Summit participants.

 What are the key components of the content and design of the Summit?